All the World’s a Stage: The Democratization of Speaking and What the Future Holds for Authors and Experts

-While a certain caliber of speaker in terms of experience and notoriety continued to have its appeal, events planners were willing to take a “chance” on lesser known speakers through these new channels.
-And on the other side, those more up-and-coming voices were given the opportunity to further refine their craft without the pressures of standing on the “main stage” in front of tens or hundreds of people (let’s be honest, the nerves kick-in no matter how many faces are staring back at you!).
+While a certain caliber of the speaker in terms of experience and notoriety continued to have its appeal, event planners were willing to take a “chance” on lesser-known speakers through these new channels.
+And on the other side, those more up-and-coming voices were given the opportunity to further refine their craft without the pressures of standing on the “main stage” in front of tens or hundreds of people (let’s be honest, the nerves kick in no matter how many faces are staring back at you!).
 What we’ve seen in the time since this “forced evolution” of the speaking world is that these virtual events are likely here to stay, very much in the mix with the in-person events once again returning to business as usual and often creating a multi-format experience for attendees who can take part in the portion that is most accessible to them.

 Now, I’m sure you’re thinking, “But how do I break into this world of speaking and take advantage of these exciting new opportunities?”
-While the traditional path of securing representation from a large speakers bureau is still an option worth exploring, there are many new or lesser known options to consider as well.
-Here’s a quick overview of some tactics that have worked well for many of our authors and experts here at Smith Publicity:
+While the traditional path of securing representation from a large speakers bureau is still an option worth exploring, there are many new or lesser-known options to consider as well.

-- Start local: While you may have your eyes set on the Davos or SXSW stage at some point in your speaking career, there are many incredible opportunities available to refine your skills and your messaging right in your own backyard.
-From professional women’s organizations to nonprofits, small business associations, support groups and more, offering up your insights, stories and expertise for both paid and unpaid opportunities with those in your community can be a great place to start.
-Not only are you getting the practice critical to truly succeeding in the speaking world, but you’ll build new connections that could ultimately lead to future referrals with similar – or bigger – audiences.
+- Start local: While you may have your eyes set on the Davos or SXSW stage at some point in your speaking career, many incredible opportunities are available to refine your skills and messaging right in your backyard.
+From professional women’s organizations to nonprofits, small business associations, support groups, and more, offering your insights, stories, and expertise for paid and unpaid opportunities with those in your community can be a great place to start.
+Not only are you getting the practice critical to genuinely succeeding in the speaking world, but you’ll build new connections that could ultimately lead to future referrals with similar – or bigger – audiences.

-These tips are just the beginning in taking advantage of the many ways through which the speaking world has changed over recent years, and what’s to come for the future of this exciting space.
-To learn even more about this ever-changing industry, check out our “Becoming a Coveted Speaker” webinar here, where we dive into the benefits of a holistic approach to audience engagement through speaking and other platform services, why it’s important to think beyond the keynote to workshops and fireside chats, and much more!
+These tips are just the beginning in taking advantage of the many ways the speaking world has changed over recent years and what’s to come for the future of this exciting space.
+To learn even more about this ever-changing industry, check out our “Becoming a Coveted Speaker” webinar here, where we dive into the benefits of a holistic approach to audience engagement through speaking and other platform services, why it’s essential to think beyond the keynote to workshops and fireside chats, and much more!